 There will be effects on some areas of life in Scotland.
 This may include changes to food and drink supplies.

 While much of the food and drink we have in Scotland is produced within Scotland and the UK, some of it gets imported into the UK from other countries in the EU and beyond.

-The Scottish Government is working closely with retailers, the food industry and others across the supply chain to make sure any disruption to the supply of food and drink will be kept to a minimum.
+The Scottish Government is working closely with retailers, the food industry and others across the supply chain to make sure everyone will be able to get the things they need.

 If you're struggling to afford food

 Some families in Scotland struggle to be able to afford or access food.
 This is also known as 'household food insecurity'.

 Brexit may lead to some foods becoming more expensive or harder to find, which may affect those who need the most help.

 If you're worried about not being able to afford food, there are a number of ways you can get help.
 For example, you may be eligible for a Scottish Welfare Fund Crisis Grant.